 Each evening when Evan gets home from work, we start the bathtime routine.
 Usually her baths take about a half hour, and the entire time, we are working on every area of her body to remove excess skin.
 Some areas that are prone to build-up are her feet, armpits, hands (because she keeps them clenched so much), groin and ears.
 We spend the whole time with soft washcloths rubbing, typically in circular motions, to get the skin off.
 We’ve also found that simply using our own fingers works really well, as if you’re rubbing off peeling skin from a sunburn.

 We have to be careful though to just gently rub and not tear.
 Open wounds are always a concern for infection.

 Brenna is not really a fan of this process.
-She hates to be naked, she often gets cold by the end of the bath, and I’m sure our persistent rubbing gets pretty annoying 🙂 But it’s a necessary evil that we have to stay on top of!
+She often gets cold by the end of the bath, and I’m sure our persistent rubbing gets pretty annoying 🙂 But it’s a necessary evil that we have to stay on top of!

 Also, every other night, we add a tablespoon of bleach to her baby bath tub (so it’s about like a swimming pool) in order to kill off any “bad” bacteria on her skin.